mssm-labmmol/profiler/README.md

 Note that, depending on your default installation path, you may need to run the last command with administrative privileges.

+You may face issues when installing `geometrypy` if your `numpy` installation did not include the C header files (e.g. when using `pip`).
+In this case, you may face compilation errors like

+	fatal errror: numpy/arrayobject.h: No such file or directory

+This can usually be remedied with

+	sudo apt install python-numpy

 `profilerTools` is composed of Python scripts, so no further installation steps are necessary.
 To execute a script, pass it to a Python interpreter with the appropriate arguments, as described in the